awsdocs/amazon-athena-user-guide/doc_source/elasticloadbalancer-classic-logs.md

-# Querying Classic Load Balancer Logs<a name="elasticloadbalancer-classic-logs"></a>
+# Querying Classic Load Balancer logs<a name="elasticloadbalancer-classic-logs"></a>

 Use Classic Load Balancer logs to analyze and understand traffic patterns to and from Elastic Load Balancing instances and backend applications\.
 You can see the source of traffic, latency, and bytes that have been transferred\.

 Before you analyze the Elastic Load Balancing logs, configure them for saving in the destination Amazon S3 bucket\.
-For more information, see [Enable Access Logs for Your Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html)\.
+For more information, see [Enable access logs for your Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html)\.
 + [Create the table for Elastic Load Balancing logs](#create-elb-table)
 + [Elastic Load Balancing Example Queries](#query-elb-classic-example)